BBGuy/commerce_stock/README.md

     * Select "Stock Level" under the "General" section and name the field "stock level"
     * Save and continue
-    * Set "Allowed number of values" to 1 and "Save field settings"
+    * "Allowed number of values" is set to 1 - "Save field settings"
     * "Save settings" one last time
+If you have more product variation types:
+   * Reuse the field that was created for the Default Product variation type:
+     "field_stock_level"

 ### Other configuration